ad6025b/survey_sdk/admin/README.md

 # Survey Admin Module

 The Admin module is a web application that allows you to build, manage and customize surveys.
 It provides a user-friendly interface to modify and customize survey widgets, as well as import and export survey modifications.
-This module provides a user-friendly interface for creating and configuring surveys, and it is designed to work seamlessly with the  [Survey SDK](https://github.com/What-the-Flutter/survey_sdk "inspect Survey SDK").
+This module provides a user-friendly interface for creating and configuring surveys, and it is designed to work seamlessly with the [Activity SDK]

 ## Features